gr0uch/simulacra/README.md

 ## How it Works

-On initialization, Simulacra.js removes bound elements from the document and replaces them with an empty text node (marker) for memoizing its position.
+On initialization, Simulacra.js replaces bound elements from the template with empty text nodes (markers) for memoizing their positions.
 Based on a value in the bound data object, it clones template elements and applies the *change* function on the cloned elements, and appends them near the marker or adjacent nodes.

 When a bound key is assigned, it gets internally casted into an array if it is not an array already, and the values of the array are compared with previous values.
 Based on whether a value at an index has changed, Simulacra.js will remove, insert, or mutate a DOM element corresponding to the value.
 This is faster and simpler than diffing changes between DOM trees.